 MOVEMENT (kinetic) REHABILITATION THERAPY

-Movement Rehabilitation Therapy focuses on the kinetic link between the musculoskeletal system and the nervous system, specialising in addressing how the body moves as a whole, identifying and addressing compensatory structural changes and discomfort.
+Movement Rehabilitation Therapy focuses on the kinetic link between the musculoskeletal system and the nervous system, specialising in addressing how the body moves as a whole, identifying and addressing compensatory changes and discomfort.

 Each movement is learnt in simple, achievable steps to reduce pain and increase comfort; regain and preserve functional movement; improve mobility and balance; improve performance and minimise risk of further injury; whilst also supporting emotional challenges, developing and preserving physical and emotional confidence and well-being.